Carlos Santana Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.56 team ERA ranks 23rd across all league pitching staffs.
+- The Pirates have a 4.56 team ERA that ranks 23rd among all league pitching staffs.

-- Priester gets the start for the Pirates, his fourth of the season.
-He is 2-1 with a 9.19 ERA and 13 strikeouts in 15 2/3 innings pitched.
+- Falter will start for the Pirates, his first of the season.

-- In his most recent time out on Saturday, the righty tossed five innings against the Philadelphia Phillies, allowing five earned runs while surrendering five hits.

-- In three games this season, the 22-year-old has put up a 9.19 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .262 to opposing hitters.
+- It's the first appearance this season for the 26-year-old left-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.